Currency:USD $

 2. Complete Mode: The AI completes the sequence without any player input, essentially playing the game on behalf of the player.

-This concept is more than a mere difficulty adjustment; it is about making games more accessible by providing options for players who may be incapable of tackling certain game mechanics.
+This concept is more than a mere difficulty adjustment; it is about making games more accessible by providing options for players who may be unable to tackle certain game mechanics.

 Potential Precedents and Challenges